What is Lot Size in Options Trading?

 Purpose of Lot Size in Options Trading

-The lot size in options trading serves several important purposes:
+The lot size in options trading has several important purposes which are mentioned below.

-Risk Management: Lot sizes help traders manage risk by controlling the exposure to the underlying asset.
-By trading in fixed lot sizes, traders can better calculate their potential gains or losses for a given movement in the underlying asset's price.
+• Risk Management: Lot sizes help traders manage their trading risk by limiting how much they are exposed to the underlying asset.
+With fixed lot sizes, traders can easily calculate their potential gains or losses which are based on the changes of the asset’s price.

-Price Quotation: Lot sizes determine the total value of the options contract based on the underlying asset's price.
+• Price Quotation: Options trading lot size determines the total value of the options contract based on the underlying asset's price.
 This makes it easier to quote and understand the cost and potential profit of trading options.